-Having success with leafcutter bees is similar to selling prime real estate.....
-LOCATION, LOCATION, LOCATION!
+Having success with leafcutter bees is similar to selling prime real estate...
+LOCATION, LOCATION!

-- 1. Leafcutter bees need a shady spot.
-Direct sun will kill their larvae if they get too hot.
-Leafcutter bees are intelligent and will find a new place to nest if the Backyard Pollinator is placed in full sun. - 2.
+- 1. Leafcutter bees need a semi-shaded spot, they don't like all day direct sun.
+Leafcutter bees are intelligent and will find a new place to nest if the Backyard Pollinator is placed where it's too hot. - 2.
 The nesting block must be sheltered and kept dry from all rainfall and all water (ie. sprinklers).
-The box is cardboard and wet cocoons get moldy very quickly.
+Wet cocoons get moldy very quickly.
 Leafcutter bees know this as well and will relocate. - 3.
 Place the Backyard Pollinator where you and others can easily view and observe the leafcutter bees for the length of their flying life (approximately 5-8 weeks for each generation). - 4.
-The nesting block should be at least 10 feet from regular foot traffic. - 5.
+The nesting block should be at least 10 feet from very busy foot traffic. - 5.
 Watch from a distance of two feet and stay very still. - 6.
 Try to synchronize your adult emergence with sufficient local blooms to give your new friends flowers to forage on. - 7.
-Waterproofing the cardboard box will make it last longer.
-Decorating it will make it appear more attractive to humans. - 8.
-Please post some Facebook pictures of your adventure.
-We would love to see where our babies end up in the world, and what their homes look like!
+Please post some Facebook pictures of your adventure to the Backyard Pollinator page.
+We would love to see where our babies end up in the world, and what their new homes look like!